 - … and more!

-Passive feedback typically gathers generic on-page feedback and insights into the general user experience, whereas active feedback often gives insight into a targeted area or funnel.
+To summarise: Passive feedback typically gathers generic on-page feedback and insights into the general user experience, whereas active feedback often gives insight into a targeted area or funnel.

 Our advice?
 Apply both methods to your digital channels to collect a wide variety of customer feedback.